FAForever/wiki-pages/Play/Learning-SupCom/Dual-Gap.md

 The goal is to make sure you can take as many units/structures of theirs with minimal dmg to yours.
 More specifically.
 You want to do greater mass value damage compared to the cost of the units you build.
 While also wasting their APM on dealing with your harassing.
 Therefore, putting them behind in other areas or overlooking other positions.
 - Adapting

 Adaptation as self-explanatory as it is.
 A lot of people confuse it for trying to do everything and adapt to everything.
 It simply means.
-Don’t just do what your role is.
+Do not just do what your role is.
 Do not play linear.
 You need to scout, see what potential threats are coming.
 Either ping them or have reactive precautions in place.
-Though it doesn’t mean start putting 40k mass worth of Point Defence, Anti Air Towers or Tactical Missile Defence everywhere or build 100 interceptors early.
-It means to scout and understand certain time frames that certain strategies might come in play.
+Though it does not mean start putting 40k mass worth of Point Defence, Anti Air Towers or Tactical Missile Defence everywhere or build 100 interceptors early.
+It means to scout and understand certain time constraints that certain strategies might come in play.
 Look out for them and react when you see their plan coming into fruition.
 Simple Example would be if someone is building a nuke.
 You know economy position tends to build them.
 It does not mean you build one on t2 Mass Extractors or as soon as you have t3.
 It means to scout and build one when you see them starting a nuke.
 While having no SMD at 30 minutes is potentially detrimental due to the ability of scouting becomes harder the longer the game goes on.
-There are set time frames that will induce certain strategies better.
+There are set periods that will induce certain strategies better.

 - Understanding of the 3